Šibenik Cathedral: Third phase with Niccolò di Giovanni Fiorentino (1475 - 1505)

-Between 1475 and 1505 the work was overseen by Tuscan master Niccolò di Giovanni Fiorentino (Nicola Firentinac), from the Donatello school of sculpture who developed as a sculptor and builder in Dalmatia.
 He continued the building in the Tuscan Renaissance style, completing the extensive galleries, building the vault in the central nave, the outer sculptures of St. Michael, St. James and St. Mark.
 The barrel roof is made from a line of enormous stone slabs and considered a marvel of construction at the time, and the upper façade.
 He also built the triforias (parallel galleries) and worked on the presbytery and sanctuary.